stephen3425/frontend-mentor/base-apparel-coming-soon-master/README.md

 ## The challenge

-Your challenge is to build out this interactive rating component and get it looking as close to the design as possible.
+Your challenge is to build out this coming soon page and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Select and submit a number rating
-- See the "Thank you" card state after submitting a rating
+- Receive an error message when the `form` is submitted if:
+  - The `input` field is empty
+  - The email address is not formatted correctly

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.